hubofvalley/Testnet-Guides/Story Protocol/README.md

 sudo rm -rf $HOME/$story_folder_name $HOME/story-linux-amd64-0.10.0-9603826.tar.gz
 ```

-## Method 2: Let Cosmovisor handle placing the binary itself (can be applicable before the node reached the hard-fork block height,semi-automated)
+## Method 2: Let Cosmovisor handle placing the binary itself (this can be applied before the node reaches the hard-fork block height, making it semi-automated)

 ### 1. define the path of cosmovisor for being used in the consensus client